 All the tasks involved in a data quality assurance project can be done manually on the database, or in the ETL processes if working on a data source being loaded from another source.
 However, there are many vendor applications on the market to make these tasks much easier.
 Most of these applications can be integrated with other ETL tools, and offer batch processing as well as real-time processing to ensure we always have the best quality data.

-In the next post in this series of blog articles we are introducing Oracle Enterprise Data Quality (EDQ), a leading data quality tool, so stay tuned!
+In the next article we are introducing Oracle Enterprise Data Quality (EDQ), a leading data quality tool.

 Margaret Rouse, “data quality”.
 Web.
 TechTarget.
 November 2005.
 Accessed January 2017. http://searchdatamanagement.techtarget.com/definition/data-quality